Leave a Message

 Coffee Shop Neighborhood WiFi Outlets Noise Level Best Use Case

-Kaffeeklatsch Seattle Lake City ⭐⭐⭐ Moderate ⭐⭐ Limited Bakery bustle Morning email sprints, pastry + quick work
+Kaffeeklatsch Seattle Lake City Moderate Limited Bakery bustle Morning email sprints, pastry and quick work

-KJ's Koffee Aurora (drive-thru) N/A N/A N/A — drive-thru Pre-I-5 commute, speed over seating
+KJ's Koffee Aurora (drive-thru) N/A N/A N/A, drive-thru only Pre-I-5 commute, speed over seating

 WFH in North Seattle?

-Mel Parsons helps tech workers find North Seattle homes with the square footage for a proper home office — the extra bedroom, the detached studio, or the bonus room that turns into a Zoom-ready workspace.
-She knows which floorplans in Green Lake, Phinney Ridge, and Shoreline actually deliver that extra room.
+Mel Parsons helps tech workers find North Seattle homes with the square footage for a proper home office.
+The extra bedroom, the detached studio, or the bonus room that turns into a Zoom-ready workspace.
+She knows which floorplans in Green Lake, Phinney Ridge, and Shoreline actually deliver that extra room without the renovation surprise.

 Brown Study Coffee Place